DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/RankingGoodness.md

-To get a visualized intuition behind the conformance, The following figure shows the level of conformance of the top-ranked three configurations.
+To get a visualized intuition behind the conformance, The following figure shows the level of conformance of the top-ranked three configurations for the single-dimensional as well as pareto ranking criteria.

 <img src="images/conformancechart.png" alt="conformance" >

 **Example on one of the datsets (100M):**